the-teachingRSE-project/competencies/competencies.md

 These competencies draw upon skills from traditional SE practice, established research culture, and the commitment to being part of a team.
 However, we see this set of skills as a foundation to build upon.
-We envision that through specialised training the set of skills of graduate RSEs and domain researchers will grow.
+We envision that through specialised training, the set of skills of graduate RSEs and domain researchers will grow.
 This is underlined by a growing interest to perform RSE research, i.e. research into methods and tools more catered to the unique